lgw2/lgw2.github.io/_teaching/csci112-fall-2023/classwork/classwork4.md

 * Log in to the server.
-* In your home directory, navigate to your `csci112_fall2023` directory, or create it if it doesn't not exist.
+* In your home directory, navigate to your `csci112_fall2023` directory, or create it if it doesn't exist.
 Note that you must match this directory name exactly.
 * Follow the instructions from the [git lecture notes](https://lgw2.github.io/teaching/csci112-fall-2023/lectures/lecture2/) to initialize a git repository.